huddletech/HTFramework/README.markdown

 0. Copy the src folder into your project.
 0. `#import "HTFramework.h"`

 Look in Catalog/Classes/Examples to see how each screen is built.
-Usually it's just a case of subclassing on of the controllers and overriding viewDidLoad.
+Usually it's just a case of subclassing one of the controllers and overriding viewDidLoad.